madesh-ops/FaceGuard_Pro/README.md

-# FaceGuard Pro
+# IdleSecure

-FaceGuard Pro is an intelligent screen security solution that automatically locks your Windows workstation when you're away from your computer, using real-time face detection and monitoring.
+IdleSecure is an intelligent screen security solution that automatically locks your Windows workstation when you're away from your computer, using real-time face detection and monitoring.

 ## Key Features